yashilvora19/accident_severity_prediction/README.md

-We also plooted the frequency of our actual and predicted values.
+We also plotted the frequency of our actual and predicted values.
 ![freq1](freq1.png)
 ![freq2](freq2.png)
 Conclusion: